CERT-Polska/Artemis/docs/generating-reports.rst

 Generating reports to be sent
 =============================
-Artemis contains a command-line tool to generate HTML reports containing a description of found vulnerabilities.
+Artemis can generate HTML reports containing a description of found vulnerabilities.
 An example report can be found in the :ref:`generating-reports-example-report` section.

 Such reports are sent by CERT PL via e-mail to the scanned entities in our constituency.